sierrajulietromeo/CSP1-manchester-foods/STUDENT_GUIDE.md

 - Practice responsible disclosure principles

 ❌ **DON'T**:
-- Test real websites without authorization
+- Test real websites without authorisation
 - Share these techniques for malicious purposes
 - Deploy this vulnerable code to production
 - Use customer data outside this educational context